lenstronomy/lenstronomy/Paper/paper.md

 # Background

 Gravitational lensing displaces the observed positions and distorts the shapes of apparent objects on the sky due to intervening inhomogeneous matter along the line of sight.
-Strong gravitational lensing describes the regime where the background source, such as a galaxy or quasar, is lensed by a massive foreground object, such as another galaxy or cluster of galaxies, to produce multiple images of itself in a highly distorted manner.
+Strong gravitational lensing describes the regime where the background source, such as a galaxy or quasar, is lensed by a massive foreground object, such as another galaxy or cluster of galaxies, to produce multiple images of the source in a highly distorted manner.
 The top row of \autoref{fig:example} illustrates such a process from the intrinsic galaxy to the data product at hand, including the lensing distortions, effects of the instrument, observational conditions and noise.

 Analyses of strong gravitational lensing have provided a wealth of key insights into cosmology and astrophysics.
 For example, relative time delays of multiply imaged variable sources provided precision measurements on the expansion rate of the Universe [@Wong:2020; @Shajib:2020strides; @Birrer:2020tdcosmoiv].
 Small scale distortions in the lensing signal of resolved sources [@Vegetti:2012; @Hezaveh:2016; @Birrer:2017] and unresolved flux ratios [@Gilman:2020; @Hsueh:2020] constrain the nature of dark matter.
-Combined strong lensing and kinematic observables constrain the formation and evolution of galaxies [@Sonnenfeld:2015; @Shajib:2021slacs], and the lensing magnification effect provides an otherwise inaccessible angle on the early universe [@Zheng:2012; @Cava:2018].
+Combined strong lensing and kinematic observables constrain the formation and evolution of galaxies [@Sonnenfeld:2015; @Shajib:2021slacs], and the lensing magnification effect provides an otherwise inaccessible angle on the early Universe [@Zheng:2012; @Cava:2018].